Windows 10 Taskbar Isn’t Going Away in Full Screen – What to Do

 - Check if the Always show all icons in the notification area is enabled.
 The toggle should be colored if it is.

 Note that if you’re using previous versions of Windows, such as 7, 8 or Vista, these settings will look a bit different.
 For example, if you want to enable the Automatically hide the taskbar option, you’ll find it in Taskbar and Start Menu Properties.
 There, you’ll need to check the box to turn it on.
 You can find these settings by right-clicking on the taskbar and then choosing Properties from the menu.

 There may be an update trying to get your attention or messing with your settings.
 To check if you should update your PC, do the following:

 - Click on the Start button on the taskbar.
 It’s in the left corner.

-- Choose Update & Security option.
+- Open Settings then choose Update & Security option.

 - You’ll see a notification at the top of this window – if it says You’re up to date, you’re good.
 You can still click on Check for updates to make sure there’s nothing new for your PC.

 The good old ’restarting your whole PC’ method might be your last resort if none of the suggested solutions work.
 Now you can finally enjoy watching your videos and playing games in fullscreen, without having to deal with that distracting taskbar at the bottom of your screen.